Tilos – Kastelorizo

 Ferries to Dodecanese Islands

-Depending on the season their are about 2 weekly sailings between Tilos and Kastelorizo.
-Blue Star Ferries provides the ferry from Tilos to Kastelorizo.
-Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.
+The Tilos to Kastelorizo ferry is operated by Blue Star Ferries.
+Tilos Kastelorizo Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.

-On average the Tilos Kastelorizo ferry is $290*.
-The cheapest Tilos Kastelorizo ferry prices start from $290*.
-The average price for a car is $290*.
+Ferry prices for a ferry from Tilos to Kastelorizo typically range between $37* and $147*.
+On average the Tilos Kastelorizo ferry is $69*.
+The cheapest Tilos Kastelorizo ferry prices start from $38*.
+The average price for a foot passenger is $69*.

 More routes than anyone else.